KorayErkan/tw-portfolio/user-assistance/creating-a-score-file.md

    ![New Score wizard](pictures/new-score-wizard.png)

-   Here you can enter a title for the document&mdash;here, our title is simply "Love Song"&mdash;after which you click _Next_.
+   In this screen, you can enter text to be placed in the score such as _Title_, _Composer_, _Copyright_ for the score.
+Our title will be simply "Love Song."

+   Once these are entered, click _Next_.

 3. In the next screen, double click on _Choose Instruments_.

    ![Choose instruments](pictures/choose-instruments.png)

-4. A list of instruments will appear.
-Here, expand the _Keyboards_ branch and select _Piano_.
-Once you've selected it, you can either double click the instrument's name or click the _Add to score_ button to add the instrument to the right pane.
+   A list of instruments will appear in the left pane.
+Expand the _Keyboards_ branch and select _Piano_.
+Once you've selected an instrument, you can either double click its name or click the _Add to score_ button to add it to the right pane.

    ![Add keyboards to instruments](pictures/keyboards-piano.png)